jakubaugustin/SEBC/storage/labs/0_replication.md

 ## Copy your partner's file to your target directory

-We used CM Backup utility to perform distcp
+We used CM Backup utility to perform distcp.

 By default this did not work.
 The following changes to our setup needed to be done:
  - dfs.datanode.use.datanode.hostname changed to true (checked in CM GUI)
  - Data nodes and Namenodes had to be binded to wildcards - to run on every network interface
  - Partner cluster hosts had to be manually added to /etc/hosts on every node of target custer

+ After that the cluster was configured for HDFS multi-homing.

+ Replication resuts in CM:

 <center><img src="0_replication.png"/></center>